 OTTAWA - The Ottawa Senators

-and re-assigned Martin St. Pierre
+and Martin St. Pierre

-to the club’s American Hockey League affiliate, the Binghamton Senators
+from the club’s American Hockey League affiliate, the Binghamton Senators

 Smith, 21, has recorded six goals, 10 assists and 72 penalty minutes while appearing in each of Binghamton’s 34 games this season.
 He ranks third on the club in penalty minutes and is tied for sixth among all B-Sens in goals.
 Now in his second professional season, Smith has played 103 career AHL regular-season games (all with Binghamton), recording 30 goals, 34 assists and 204 penalty minutes.